 How long is remediation going to take place?

-We estimate that remediation works will take approximately two years.
-Remediation works commenced in May 2019.
+We estimate that remediation works will take approximately three years.
+Remediation works commenced in May 2019 and are expected to conclude in early 2022.

-The works will be delivered in three phases:
+The works will be delivered in four phases:

-• Phase 2 works will involve the excavation of contaminated material to a depth of up to 10m.
+- Phase 2 works involved the excavation of contaminated material to a depth of up to 10m.
 The materials will then be removed to an off-site licensed processing facility.

 What noise will be created during this process and what are you doing to mitigate excessive noise?